Dates & Prices

 Day 9

-TbilisiMake the drive to the capital of Tbilisi (approximately 3 hours), sure to be a slight shock to the system after the peace of the mountains.
+TbilisiMake the drive to Tbilisi, the capital of Georgia, located along the banks of the Kura River.
 Get into the swing of things with an orientation walk with your leader.
-Spend the rest of the daytime as you wish, perhaps grabbing a khachapuri (bread stuffed with salty cheese) to snack on while you wander.
+Spend the rest of the day as you wish, perhaps grabbing a khachapuri (bread stuffed with salty cheese) to snack on.
 In the evening, regroup and head out for dinner with your fellow travellers and leader.
-This is a good chance to munch down on Khinkali, Georgia’s famous dumplings.
-Make sure to ask your leader about the polite way to eat them – it involves sucking out the juice and leaving the pinched bit of dough where the edges of the delicious parcel have joined on the plate.
+This is a good chance to sample some khinkali (Georgia’s famous soup-filled dumplings).
+Make sure to ask your leader about the polite way to eat them – it involves sipping the broth and leaving the pinched bit of dough where the edges of the delicious parcel have joined on the plate.

 Meals: Breakfast -